tnightengale/dbt-meta-testing/README.md

 ```
 The provided dictionary can contain any column schema test as a key, followed by the minimum number of occurances which must be included on the model.
 In the example above, every model in the `models/marts/` path must include at least one `unique` test.

 Custom column-level schema tests are supported.
-However, in order the appear correctly in the `graph` context variable (which this package parses), they must be applied to at least one model in the project prior to compilation.
+However, in order to appear in the `graph` context variable (which this package parses), they must be applied to at least one model in the project prior to compilation.

 Model-level schema tests are currently _not supported_.
 For example the following model-level `dbt_utils.equal_rowcount` test _cannot_ currently be asserted via the configuration:
 ```yaml